devMunyi/hello-react-front-end/README.md

 I would like to thank:
 - Microverse for providing an excellent curriculum that has helped me enhance my skills in software development.
 - Code Reviewers for their valuable feedback and guidance throughout my learning journey.
-- Everyone whose code was used including [Murat Korkmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) the creator of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>